-To compare the sticking probabilities from the semiempirical method with those from force field calculations, we performed simulations for the same system using the methodology of Yang et al. (2023), employing the OPLS allatom force field (see Fig. 9).
+To compare the sticking probabilities from the semi-empirical method with those from force field calculations, we performed simulations for the same system using the methodology of Yang et al. (2023), employing the OPLS all-atom force field.

-We find the force field enhancement factors η to be 2.4 and 1.6 for the SA + (SA)10(AM)10 and AM + (SA)10(AM)10 collisions, respectively.
+We find the force field enhancement factors $\eta$ to be 2.4 and 1.6 for the SA+(SA)10(AM)10 and AM+(SA)10(AM)10 collisions, respectively.
 While the enhancement factors are similar to the GFN1-xTB simulations, the sticking behavior is quite different.
-The force field method exhibits a more gradual decrease in the probability as a function of offset, suggesting a more anisotropic behavior compared to GFN1xTB.
-For lower velocities, sub-200 m s-1 for SA and sub- $400 \,\mathrm{m\,s^{-1}}$ for AM, we observe sticking probability at or below 50 % almost independently of the offset.
+The force field method exhibits a more gradual decrease in the probability as a function of offset, suggesting a more anisotropic behavior compared to GFN1-xTB.
+For lower velocities, sub 200 m/s for SA and sub 400 m/s for AM, we observe sticking probability at or below 50 % almost independently of the offset.
 This has previously been attributed to periodic repulsions between the rotating collision partners due to the orientation of their fixed charge distributions (Halonen et al., 2019).
 However, this behavior does not occur in the GFN1-xTB calculations.
-The electron distribution modeled by the semi-empirical method is able to accommodate the relative orientations between the collision partners during their flight, resulting in the isotropic behavior.
+The electron distribution modeled by the semi-empirical method is able to accommodate the relative orientations between the collision partners during their flight resulting in the isotropic behavior.
 This discrepancy does not lead to substantial differences in the enhancement factor, as only a small fraction of the total collision system population occupies these low relative velocities.
 However, we would expect the enhancement factor of the two methods to diverge for larger effective masses, where the lower velocities are more significantly populated.
 Likewise, we would also expect the two methodologies to differ for sticking events where reactions are extremely important.

-For instance, hydrogen-transfer reactions for cluster and monomer collision that would form a cluster with a 1:1 acid-base ratio will make the monomer stick more strongly.
+335 For instance, hydrogen transfer reactions for cluster and monomer collision that would form a cluster with 1:1 acid-base ratio will make the monomer stick stronger.
 However, force field simulations would not capture this, as most force field methods are unable to simulate bond breaking and formation.